Burnley 0-2 Bournemouth: Sam Surridge and Junior Stanislas penalty send Cherries into last eight

 Burnley lack cutting edge again

-Woodgate once more spoke of it being "one game at a time" - with Nottingham Forest next up, live on Sky Sports - but here he masterminded a thoroughly deserved win that will certainly enhance his credentials.
-The last time Bournemouth knocked out top-flight opponents for the first time since a 2-0 win over Manchester United back in January 1984.
+Woodgate spoke of it being "one game at a time" - with Nottingham Forest next up, live on Sky Sports - but here he masterminded a thoroughly deserved win that will certainly enhance his credentials; Bournemouth knocked out top-flight opponents for the first time since a 2-0 win over Manchester United back in January 1984.

 Dyche has unapologetically prioritised Burnley's league fortunes over anything else during his tenure, but they had a chance to reach their first FA Cup quarter-final in 18 years.